Biomedical Systems Engineering

 Our Biomedical Systems Engineering degrees give the opportunity to gain core engineering skills while developing specialist knowledge that can be used to improve understanding and management of biomedical problems, and to develop the healthcare technologies of the future.

-Biomedical Systems Engineering students develop an in-depth understanding of the classical principles of Engineering by following a general engineering programme for the first term and into second year.
-From the second term of second year onwards, you'll learn to apply systems methodology and concepts from other Engineering disciplines to the modelling, analysis of, and interventions for, biomedical problems.
+Biomedical Systems Engineering students develop an in-depth understanding of the classical principles of Engineering by following a general engineering programme at the start of their time at Warwick.
+From second year onwards, they learn to apply systems methodology and concepts from other Engineering disciplines to the modelling, analysis of, and interventions for, biomedical problems.

 For example, you may choose to apply the principles of electromagnetic engineering to analyse the body’s own electrical and magnetic activity, making these measurements accessible to medical doctors and biologists.
 They may choose to apply the principles of mechanical engineering to the analysis of motion and creation of devices that monitor and support walking.
 Students may choose to apply systems thinking perspectives to the impact of healthcare on people, processes, information and organisations, equipping them to work on high-level global priorities in healthcare.